Truc4p/final-year-project/mobile-app-admin/README.md

 - **View Stats**: See live viewer count and likes in the top-right overlay

 ### Stop Livestream
-1. Tap the record button again
+1. Tap the stop stream button again
 2. Confirm stop action
-3. Recording will be saved and uploaded automatically
+3. Stream will end automatically

 ## Permissions Required

 - **Camera**: For video broadcasting
 - **Microphone**: For audio streaming
-- **Photo Library**: To save recordings

 ## Technical Details

-### Recording
+### Streaming
-- Videos are recorded in 720p quality
+- Videos are streamed in 720p quality
 - Maximum duration: 2 hours
-- Format: MP4/MOV (device dependent)
+- Format: Real-time streaming
-- Automatically uploaded to backend after stream ends

 ### WebSocket Communication
 - Real-time updates to all connected viewers